 Many congregations have scholarship programs to help offset the cost of camp tuition for their congregants.
 For families who belong to URJ (Reform Movement) congregations, OSRUI works hand-in-hand to help leverage available funds from camp and the congregation.
 Some congregations have special scholarship funds set aside that are not need-based, while others may consider support on a person-by-person basis.
-There is a Congregation Participation Form that your rabbi or educator can fill out to confirm for us the amount of scholarship funds they are providing.
-The first step is to speak to your rabbi or educator about what scholarships are available from your congregation.
+The first step is to speak to your clergy member or educator about what scholarships are available from your congregation.

 Many of the Jewish Federations in North America offer need-based camp scholarships.
 The process for applying for a Federation scholarship depends upon whether you live in the Chicago area or not.

-Chicago Area: Campers in the Chicago metropolitan area (Cook, DuPage, Kane, Lake, McHenry & Will counties), may be eligible for financial aid from the Jewish Federation of Metropolitan Chicago.
+Chicago Area: Campers in the Chicago metropolitan area (Cook, DuPage, Kane, Lake, McHenry & Will counties) may be eligible for financial aid from the Jewish Federation of Metropolitan Chicago.
 OSRUI will review your OSRUI campership form and if we determine that you are eligible, we will send you the Federation application.
-Eligible campers must be entering 3rd-12th grades and attending camp for 2 weeks or longer.
-Campers attending Tour La’Agam are not eligible for a Federation scholarship.
+Eligible campers must be entering 3rd-11th grades and attending camp for 12 days or longer.
+Details about the 2024 application will be sent out when available.

 Colorado: Need-based financial assistance in Colorado is available through Jewish Colorado.
 You can contact Heather Flowers.